PowderLinux/PyOTP-Script/README.txt

 To run:

-Open either script with any text editor and add your OTP's secret key by changing the following line: totp = pyotp.TOTP("JBSWY3DPEHPK3PXP")
+Open either script with any text editor and add your OTP's secret key the following line: totp = pyotp.TOTP("JBSWY3DPEHPK3PXP")
 (Replace "JBSWY3DPEHPK3PXP" with your key)